Sandeep-Sumithran/Crowdfunding_ETL/README.md

 campaign.subcategory_id references subcategory.subcategory_id

 ## Queries
-To view the data stored in the tables, you can execute the following queries:
+To view the data stored in the tables, you following queries can be executed:

 SELECT * FROM Campaign;: Retrieves all records from the campaign table.
 SELECT * FROM Category;: Retrieves all records from the category table.